WZBSocialScienceCenter/tmtoolkit/doc/source/intro.rst

 (using Python's *multiprocessing* module).
 It combines several known and well-tested packages such as `SpaCy <https://spacy.io/>`_ and `SciPy <https://scipy.org/>`_.

-At the moment, tmtoolkit focuses on methods around the *Bag-of-words* model, but word embeddings may be integrated in the future.
+At the moment, tmtoolkit focuses on methods around the *Bag-of-words* model, but word vectors (word embeddings) can also be accessed.

 The documentation for tmtoolkit is available on `tmtoolkit.readthedocs.org <https://tmtoolkit.readthedocs.org>`_ and the GitHub code repository is on